FLT Between Townline & Layen Rds and Comfort Rd, Town of Danby – Two Hikes

 Hike # 2

-Meet on Comfort Rd about 1 /4 mile South of Leib Rd.
+Meet on Comfort Rd about 1 /4 mile South of Leib Rd, just before 924 Comfort Rd.

-Continue South on Comfort Rd to where the FLT turns West into the woodline from Comfort Rd ( look for the normal yellow FLT sign opposite an open field )
+Drive south on Comfort Rd to before # 924; here the FLT turns west into the woodline from Comfort Rd ( look for the normal yellow FLT trailhead sign opposite an open field ).
+Please do not block the farmers access to his field, in the interest of landowner relations.

 This hike used to be in the groups standard hike rotation, but was dropped for a number of years due to hikers concerns about several muddy portions of the trail.
 The mud is significant enough in some areas of the trail that this hike should be limited to group hikes in the driest summer months or winter months where this FLT section is not subject to trail closures.